Calgary Program Speeds Up Permits for High-Performance Buildings

 Who can participate?
 The program is open to new Part 3 and Part 9 construction projects (see building classification guide), including mixed-use development, industrial buildings, institutional buildings, and multi-unit residential buildings.

-So far, 1,011 residential units and 7,413 m² commercial/institutional space have been accepted into the program.
+In 2023, 1,011 residential units and 7,413 m² commercial/institutional space were accepted into the program.
 Some examples of successful applications include:

 • An affordable, multi-unit residential building